Samsung Expands Circle to Search to Galaxy A Series and Galaxy Tab S9 FE Series

 Date

-(MENAFN- Asdaa BCW) - Built upon Samsung-Google collaboration, Circle to Search brings a seamless search experience to more Galaxy users

-Samsung Electronics Co., Ltd. today announced the availability of Circle to Search with google for select Galaxy A series, furthering the democratization of mobile AI to even more devices in the Galaxy ecosystem.
+(MENAFN- BCW Global) SEOUL, Korea – Aug.
+15, 2024 – Samsung Electronics Co., Ltd. today announced the availability of Circle to Search with Google for select Galaxy A series[1], furthering the democratization of mobile AI to even more devices in the Galaxy ecosystem.
 This enhancement underscores Samsung and Google’s continuous dedication to providing the best of mobile technology to as many users as possible.
 Following Circle to Search’s availability on the selected Galaxy A series, the innovative search experience will also come to Galaxy Tab S9 FE and Tab S9 FE+, where large displays and Galaxy S Pen bring a new dimension to discovery.

 Circle to Search has quickly become a fan favorite since launching on the Galaxy S24 series, offering a transformative experience of discovery that goes beyond traditional search methods.
 As it expanded to more Galaxy devices, including the latest Galaxy Z Flip6 and Z Fold6, Circle to Search has continuously evolved to enhance its usability and intuitiveness, including adding full-page translation, homework help, and QR and barcode scanning capabilities.
 Now, with Circle to Search on the Galaxy A series and Galaxy Tab S9 FE series we’re bringing the ability to ask more complex questions about what you see to even more of Samsung's product lineup.